dacarlin/bagel-protocol/protein_production.md

 ### Tips for today

++ The more you observe sterile technique, the better the cultures will grow
 + **Challenge**: Devise a clever way to simplify resuspension so that a robot could do it

 ## Day 4: Protein purification